i-solder/minicon/doc/i-con.md

 To communicate with i-Tool, station uses `DATA` wire which combines both power and data.
 Furthermore data is half-duplex.

-Station uses UART protocol:
+UART protocol is used:

 - 250000 bps
 - One start bit
 - No parity bit
 - One stop bit

-Endian is little.

 Data exchange
 -------------

 Every request from station is followed by tool response after ca. 120 μs.

+Endian is little.

 Request format
 --------------